Golden Globes fashion: the stars return for a soggy carpet - ExBulletin

 Chloe Flower, who will perform a song during the show, opted for a longer train in a lightly embellished white number.

-Niecy Nash-Betts wore a beautiful dark purple dress with a chunky sparkle, paired with a wide-shouldered coat and long matching opera gloves.
+Niecy Nash-Betts wore a beautiful dark purple dress with a big sparkle, paired with a broad-shouldered coat and long matching opera gloves.
 Both were made by Dolce & Gabbana.

 There was also a beautiful display of gold, including an adorable 19-year-old Bailey Bass from Avatar: The Way of Water in a long look with a delicate pattern.